py2ai/py2ai.github.io/_posts/2020-03-03-How-to-make-a-Piano.md

 ---
+categories:
+- GUI tutorial series
+description: Hi there!
+Today we will make a basic piano application.
+Below is the complete tutorial video which consists of four parts.
+featured-img: piano
+keywords:
+- piano
+- development
+- code
+- programming
+- tutorial
+- python
+- make
 layout: post
+mathjax: true
 title: How to make a piano in Python
-categories: [GUI tutorial series]
-mathjax: true
-featured-img: piano
-description: Making a piano in pyqt5
 ---

 Hi there!
 Today we will make a basic piano application.
 Below is the complete tutorial video which consists of four parts.